raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 # Lab Report 1 - Remote Access and FileSystem

+This tutorial documents my (rak007@ucsd.edu) process of logging into my course-specific account on ieng6 on Windows.

 ## Installing VS Code

 As we use the terminal in VS Code for Remote Access, we were required to download VS Code.